Sara Grace Wallerstedt

 Sara Grace Wallerstedt is an American fashion model.
 Her beauty has been described as "ethereal".
-As of March 2018 she was ranked in Models.com's Top 50 Models list.
-Throughout her whole career Wallerstedt has walked over 300 fashion shows.
+As of March 2018, she was ranked on Models.com's Top 50 Models list.

 Early life

 Sara Grace Wallerstedt was born in the Dallas suburb of Bedford to Darren and Karen Wallerstedt.
-She is an alumna of Trinity High School.
+She attended Trinity High School, where she played clarinet in the marching band, and she volunteered at the Euless Animal Shelter; before modeling, she hoped to become a veterinarian.
 She described herself as a "nerd" who didn't know what high fashion was, but she told The New York Times it was her way of getting out of Bedford, Texas.

 Career

-Wallerstedt was signed on sight at a Dallas-area modeling agency called Wallflower Management and debuted as a Proenza Schouler exclusive in 2016.
-She was also an exclusive for Calvin Klein.
-Her first magazine cover was Vogue Italia and her first campaign appearance was for Prada, considered two of the highest feats in modeling.
-She notably closed Prada's F/W 2017 fashion show.
-She has walked the runway for Fendi, Burberry, Chanel, Tory Burch, Dior, Michael Kors, Louis Vuitton, Tom Ford, Salvatore Ferragamo, Versace, Valentino, and Anna Sui among others.
-Vogue Paris states she was one of the most booked in the F/W 2018 season.
+Wallerstedt was signed at 16 after attending an open call at Wallflower Management, a Dallas-area modeling agency, and debuted as a Proenza Schouler exclusive at New York Fashion Week in September 2016.
+In 2017, she signed a year-long exclusive contract with Calvin Klein under its new creative director Raf Simons, walking only in the brand's shows and appearing only in its advertising until early 2018.
+In April 2017, she appeared on the cover of Vogue Italia and in Prada's spring advertising campaign, photographed on the California coast.
+She closed Prada's Fall/Winter 2017 show.
+She has walked the runway for Fendi, Burberry, Chanel, Tory Burch, Dior, Michael Kors, Louis Vuitton, Tom Ford, Salvatore Ferragamo, Versace, Valentino, and Anna Sui, among others.
+In the Fall/Winter 2018 season alone, she walked 26 shows, closing Simone Rocha's London show.

-Wallerstedt has appeared in American Vogue, including an editorial about her hometown of Bedford.
+Wallerstedt has appeared in American Vogue, including a 2017 editorial photographed in her home state of Texas.
 She has also appeared in W and Harper's Bazaar.
-She was profiled in Vogue.

-In addition to Vogue Italia, she has been on the cover of the May 2018 cover of Vogue Korea and Vogue China.
+In addition to Vogue Italia, she appeared on the May 2018 covers of Vogue Korea and Vogue China.

+In 2020, Vogue documented her pre-show routine ahead of Missoni's Fall/Winter 2020 show in Milan.
+She has since appeared on the cover of Vogue Singapores May 2024 "Escape" issue, photographed by Txema Yeste, and on Vogue Koreas June 2025 cover.
+In 2025, she appeared in a Swarovski advertising campaign.